No agenda, no maps, no plans. Get lost in Mdina’s ancient bastions & narrow streets and peek through its noble past.

 Grab the bus line 202, it takes 45 to 60 minutes to reach Mdina.
-You can then enjoy you day-trip to Mdina!
+Find other transport options from Valletta to Mdina here.

 There aren’t many options when it comes to hotels in Mdina, but there are a few good ones if you manage to secure a room.
-Spending the night is definitely an experience to remember and allows you to do even more things in Mdina!
+How does it feel like to be in Mdina by night?

 If you use your transport to get to Mdina be aware that parking is limited especially during weekends.
-However, there are some places to try your luck.
-The first one is outside Mdina, next to a playground, which is free to the public.
-The second one, a paid parking, is located next to Domus Romana (Roman Villa).
-The third parking spot is 500 metres away from Mdina Gate, here.
+However, there are some free places to try your luck.
+Find them here.

 Mdina has a population of 243 people who live inside the city walls.

 Rabat’s city centre is just a step away from Mdina, only a five-minute walk from the main gate.
 There are plenty of things to do in both cities!

 Mdina is open every day, including weekends, free of admission.
 However, some of the attractions are closed for the weekend.
 Here are the best things you can do in Mdina!